Helhum-coder/luxury-interactive-i/PRD.md

 # Planning Guide

-A luxury-grade, interactive development environment that serves as a sophisticated command center, featuring 5 interconnected console systems, distributed dashboard generation, and an AI-powered advertising strategy engine that creates masterful marketing campaigns with precision and distinction.
+A luxury-grade, interactive development environment that serves as a sophisticated command center, featuring 5 interconnected console systems, distributed dashboard generation, an AI-powered advertising strategy engine, and a comprehensive Git integration manager for hybrid repository systems with live conflict resolution.

 **Experience Qualities**:
 1. **Opulent Sophistication** - Every interaction should evoke the feeling of handling premium, high-end technology with refined aesthetics and smooth transitions